uandrae/Tactus-test-runner/README.md

 ## Prepare

 Define the correct tactus version to use in pyproject.toml.
-This may be a tag or a branch.
+This may be a tag, a branch or a local copy.

 ```
 [tool.poetry.dependencies]
-  deode = {git = "git@github.com:uandrae/Deode-Prototype.git", branch = "release/v0.23.0"}
+  deode = {git = "git@github.com:uandrae/Deode-Prototype.git", branch = "develop"}
   #deode = {git = "git@github.com:destination-earth-digital-twins/Deode-Workflow.git", tag = "v0.22.0"}
 ```